chanzuckerberg/napari-hub/docs/v0-tech-spec.md

 * Can be used to promote staging to production:
   * Staging site can’t be promoted to production unless the E2E tests pass
 * Browser Testing
-  * Developers should ideally test on as many browsers they can (Chrome, Safari, and Firefox are probably fine.
-Edge if developer has a Windows computer)
+  * Developers should ideally test on as many browsers they can (Chrome, Safari, Firefox are Edge if developer has a Windows computer)
     * BrowserStack is a possible solution for testing multiple browsers
   * Would be nice to setup E2E tests for multiple browsers